Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 az network nsg show \

---resource-group REPLACE-WITH-RESOURCE-GROUP-NAME \
+--resource-group AZURE_RESOURCE_GROUP \

---name REPLACE-WITH-NSG-NAME \
+--name AZURE_NSG_NAME \

 --output json \